 Bulgarian Orthodox Mark Beginning of Holy Week

-Bulgarian Orthodox Christians mark on April 9 Holy Monday – the first day from the most important week – the Holy Week.
+Bulgarian Christian Orthodox mark on April 18 Holy Monday – the Monday from the most important for Christians week - Holy Week.

 Holy Week in Christianity is the last week of Lent and the week before Easter.
 It includes the religious holidays of Palm Sunday, Maundy Thursday (Holy Thursday) and Good Friday, and lasts from Palm Sunday (or in the Eastern Orthodox, Lazarus Saturday) until Easter Sunday.
 Easter Sunday is the first day of the new season of The Great Fifty Days.